 Under the Deed of Constitution, the Manager has absolute discretion to accept or reject in whole or in part any applications for Units without assigning any reason therefor.

-The Subscription Agreement contains certain conditions regarding the application procedure for Units in the CCF and certain indemnities in favour of the Manager, the Principal Investment Manager (if any) or Investment Manager, the Administrator, the Depositary and the other Unitholders for any loss suffered by them as a result of certain applicants acquiring or holding Units.
+The Account Opening form and Subscription Agreement contains certain conditions regarding the application procedure for Units in the CCF and certain indemnities provided by the Unitholder in favour of the relevant Sub-Fund, the Manager, the Principal Investment Manager (if any) or Investment Manager and sub-investment manager (if any), the Administrator, the Depositary, the Distributors (together with their respective directors, officers and employees) and the other Unitholders for any loss suffered by them as a result of certain applicants acquiring or holding Units.